NEWINGTON GREYHOUND STADIUM SUMMARY

 Meaning other sports may have taken place after Greyhound Racing had ceased.

 BUILT ON SITE——————————–A Double Glazing company called Pipers.

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

 EVIDENCE LEFT TODAY——————–Not Known of.

 When discussing the history of Greyhound Racing in the Kent seaside resort of Ramsgate, the NGRC track of Dumpton Park immediately comes to mind.
 Yet for almost a twenty year period surrounding the Second World War, East Kent Greyhound Racing enthusiasts were blessed with the choice of racing their hounds at the nearby independent Ramsgate Sports Stadium on Newington Road.
 The district of Newington is located roughly two miles north of the Ramsgate’s sea front, and within half a mile of the resorts main railway station.
 The stadium had been constructed during the early 1930’s, on farmland next door to a corn mill, finding itself tucked away behind a grey corrugated iron fence.
-It opened up as an independent track during 1936, and would continue to do so throughout the hostilities, right up until its closure in 1954.
+It opened up as an independent track either very late 1931 or very early 1932, and would continue to do so throughout the hostilities, right up until its closure in 1954.
 Little is known on how it operated, but it seems that the venue built a reputation by hosting Boxing bouts also.
 An industrial site now covers the foundations were it once lay, with Pipers Double Glazing Company pinpointing its once location.